adesandr/GliderThrow_Meter/docs/software-design/index.rst

 ============================

 The "Server" software code is made up of three files:
- * esp_mad.cpp: this is the launch file which will create two FreeRtos tasks
+ * esp_mad.cpp: this is the launch file which will create three FreeRtos tasks

   * the "measure" task
   * the "http-server" task
+  * the "tack_vBattery"

  * esp_mad_task_http_server.c: it is the file which contains the code of the task "http-server"
  * esp_mad_task_measure.cpp: it is the file which contains the code of the task "measure".
+ * esp_mad_task_vBattry.c : it is the file with contains the code of the task "task_vBattery"

 The http-server task
 --------------------